zSnout/v8/src/content/ithkuil/07-transrelative-cases.md

 >
 > 2. **@¹I (AFF)** hear **@²a bee (STM)**.
 >
->    In this case, the bee is a stimulus for your sensory experience of hearing.
+>    Here, the bee is a stimulus for your sensory experience of hearing.
+This is
->    This is certainly a passive experience, making you Affective.
+>    certainly a passive experience, making you Affective.
 >
 > 3. **@¹You (EFF)** entertain **@²your friends (AFF)**.
 >